solidjs/solid/documentation/api.md

 function directive(element: Element, accessor: () => any): void;
 ```

-These functions run at render time and you can do whatever you want in them.
-Create signals and effects, register cleanup functions, whatever you desire.
+Directive functions are called at render time but before being added to the DOM.
+You can do whatever you'd like in them including create signals, effects, register clean-up etc.

 ```js
 const [name, setName] = createSignal("");